IgnacioARodriguez/deli_user_creation_project/README.md

 ### IMPORTANT INFORMATION:
 - Every email account that wants to receive the confirmation email has to be registered in Mailgun platform before registering the account with that email.
+- Email confirmation could be sent to Spam.
+Please when receiving, confirm that is not Spapm so Mailgun knows my account is not doing anything wrong.

 ## Features:
 - **User Creation Interface:** A user-friendly web interface for creating new accounts.